• ECTS

 Practical work:

-The practical work is turned towards applications of acquisition, processing and visualization of signals (acoustic, optical, imagers, etc.), data feedback through the network and programming by events
+The practical work focuses on applications involving signal acquisition, processing, and visualization chains (acoustic, optical, imaging, etc.), data retrieval via the network, and event-driven programming.

 • Interfacing and programming elements for instrument control.

-• Acquisition and restitution of data: sensors, sampling, quantization, digitization (use of real systems as acquisition system)
+• Data acquisition and retrieval: sensors, sampling, quantification, digitization (use of real systems as acquisition systems)

-• Acquisition of basic data on an embedded Linux machine (raspberry) and writing of a service allowing data feedback
+• Acquisition of basic data on an embedded Linux machine (Raspberry Pi) and writing of a service enabling data reporting.

-• Interrogation of a remote data transmission service with PC and graphic interface for processing and presenting results
+• Querying a remote data retrieval service with a PC and graphical interface for processing and presenting results

 Project:

-Each year a new project theme is proposed.
-Regular meetings between teachers and students are organized to assess the progress of the project and to help the students in the development of their project.
-Project themes range from data feedback to computer graphic interfaces.
+Each year, a new project theme is proposed.
+Meetings between teachers and students are organized regularly to assess the progress of the project and help students develop their project.
+Project themes range from data retrieval to computer graphical interfaces.

 Read more